 The keyboard I tested featured brown switches.
 While it performs beautifully, I do really enjoy the clicking that many switches offer.
 The brown switches have a decent click sound, but I’d be eager to test the blue for a more typewriter feel.
 Nice to have options.

 The bottom line?
 Tecware offers different styles for different people.
 But they are all of great quality with a guaranteed 50 million lifetime strokes.
 And, if something should go wrong, they are modular and easily replaceable.
 There are even a handful of extras that come in the box, as well as an adapter tool for quick installation.
-Nice job, Tecware.

-The backlight on the Tecware Phantom truly shines!
+As for the backlight?
+Believe me when I say that the Tecware Phantom truly shines!
 I’ve used a number of mechanical keyboards with backlights, but this outperforms them all.
 Seriously.
 The colors, vibrance, and smoothness of transitions are second to none.
 When you consider this alongside the price of the Phantom, it’s pretty mind-boggling.

 In the instructional booklet there is a page dedicated to the LED modes and options.
 Most of the options are similar to comparable keyboards with a few exceptions.
 My personal favorite is the swirl options.
 The lights gently pulse through each key, but they’re all individually colored.
 Reminds me of Christmas lights!
 Needless to say, the LED lighting is a lot of fun.

 In addition to all the options available stylistically, there are also speed, direction, brightness, and color toggles!
 The customizations are endless and really quite beautiful.
 And… the optional software download includes even more customization options.
 I am so impressed by the thought Tecware put into the lighting options of this keyboard.
-Bravo!

-Stylistically, my feelings about the Tecware Phantom are mixed.
+All that said, Stylistically, my feelings about the Tecware Phantom are mixed.
 A quick scan over the keyboard presents a neatly laid out, though fairly standard, appearance.
 It is well-structured and intuitive, as should be expected.
 The font is a bit strange, though.
 I’m honestly not very fond of it, and I find it awkward to read.